ShreckYe/asynchttpserver/README.md

 ```
 .

 There are 2 `Service` interfaces to simplify your job.
 Implement `SingletonService` if your `Service` doesn't have any member variables and one instance can be used for all requests in all connections.
-It is actually a `ServiceFactory` that returns itself in `createService()`.
+A `SingletonService` is actually a `ServiceFactory` that returns itself in `createService()`, so an instance can be registered directly.
 If your `Service` doesn't hold any system resources that can leak and therefore `init()` and `release()` are empty, you can implement `NoResourcesService` to save some code.

 Some partially or fully implemented `Service`s are there in the same package as examples.
 You can also use or extend them to build your own `Service`s.
 ### Build and Start the Server